HistoryKey Facts

 Additionally, if not already performed, DoD contractors with CUI need to perform a self-assessment against NIST SP 800-171 and self-report in the DoD Supplier Performance Risk System (SPRS).

-• Readiness Assessments and Gap Analyses Against the CMMC Framework
+• Readiness Assessments and Gap Analyses against the CMMC Framework

 • Assistance with Remediating Gaps Identified during Readiness Assessment